zhoreeq/meshname/README.md

 Self-organized and trustless networks like CJDNS and Yggdrasil Network are using public-key cryptography for IP address allocation.
-Every network node owns a globally unique IPv6 address, and 16 bytes of that address can be translated to a globally unique domain name.
+Every network node owns a globally unique IPv6 address.
+Binary form of that address can be encoded with base32 notation for deriving a globally unique name space managed by that node.

 Since there is no need for a global authority or consensus, such a naming system will reliably work in any network split scenarios.